 Documenting the threats

-to artistic freedom in Europe
+to artistic freedom and creative expression in Europe

 Threat level by country

-Geographic distribution of documented incidents across 32 European countries.
+Geographic distribution of validated incidents across Europe.

 About this observatory

 The Right to Write European Observatory is an initiative of the Federation of Screenwriters in Europe (FSE).
-It was established to systematically document, verify and publish evidence of threats to the creative rights of screenwriters and audiovisual authors across Europe.

 The Right to Write Report